-There’s no denying that the Coronavirus Job Retention Scheme – better known as the ‘Furlough Scheme’ – has been a lifeline for many businesses and their employees.
-Under the current iteration of the scheme, government pays 80% of wages for furloughed employees.
-This allows them to keep their jobs and for employers to bring them back to work when times are less tough.
-As of 13th December last year, 1.2 million employers had furloughed 9.9 million jobs and claimed £46.4 billion.
+There’s no denying that the Coronavirus Job Retention Scheme – better known as the ‘Furlough Scheme’ – was a lifeline for many businesses and their employees.
+As of 13th December 2020, 1.2 million employers had furloughed 9.9 million jobs and claimed £46.4 billion.
 Little wonder that HMRC is now keen to ensure furlough rules are being properly enforced.

 According to Lexology, some £3.6 billion in furlough payments have been claimed in error so far.
 An estimated £2 billion of this has been stolen by criminal gangs.
 An amnesty for organisations that overclaimed expired on 20th October 2020.